 NABSSAR has received several requests from international BABYDOLL breeders asking for information about becoming a NABSSAR member and registering their sheep with us.
-The Board has decided to allow these breeders to apply for a Provisional Certificate of Registration (PCoR) via our Open Registry process.
-However, international Open Registry applicants will need to meet a few additional requirements than non-international applicants.
+The Board has voted to allow these breeders to apply for a Provisional Certificate of Registration (PCoR) via an Open Registry process.
+International Open Registry applicants will need to meet a few requirements.
 After fulfilling these requirements, the sheep in question will become a member of its country's Foundation Flock.
-The NABSSAR's goal is to obtain background information that will convince the Open Registry Standards Committee (ORSC) that each sheep in question is indeed a pure BABYDOLL-type Southdown.
-The background information will need to include pedigrees and/or photos of relatives from preceding generations or of related registered sheep.
+The NABSSAR's goal is to obtain background information that will convince us each sheep in question is indeed a pure BABYDOLL-type Southdown.
+The background information will need to include pedigrees and/or photos of relatives from preceding generations of related registered sheep.
 It is important to note that because there will probably be a minimal amount of history regarding parentage, many of the first sheep accepted in the Foundation Flock of any particular country will be based on their looks.
 This is the reason the NABSSAR is requiring photos of the offspring from each sheep before he/she will be released from the Provisional Program and given a NABSSAR CoR.

-Ewes accepted into the Provisional Program will also need to have their offspring followed by the ORSC.
+Ewes accepted into the Provisional Program will also need to have their offspring reviewed.
 Breed her two (2) separate times.
-The ORSC will evaluate photos of at least one lamb from each litter produced by the ewe.
+We will evaluate photos of at least one lamb from each litter produced by the ewe.
 Submit these photos when the lambs are nine (9) months of age.
-If the ewe's lambs earn a PCoR, then, the ORSC will allow the ewe out of the Provisional Program and give her a NABSSAR CoR - making her a member of the Foundation Floock of a particular country.
-Breed the ewe to a NABSSAR registered ram, a ram already accepted into the Provisional Program, or a registered/unregistered old-world-type Southdown ram when producing these offspring.
+If the ewe's lambs earn a PCoR, then, the we will allow the ewe out of the Provisional Program and give her a NABSSAR CoR - making her a member of the Foundation Flock of a particular country.
+Breed the ewe to a NABSSAR registered ram, a ram already in our Provisional Program, or a registered old-world-type Southdown ram when producing these offspring.
 (In the case of a registered old-world-type Southdown, the Registry papers must be submitted and the sheep's use in the Provisional Program is subject to approval by the NABSSAR.)

-Rams accepted into the Provisional Program will also need to have their offspring followed by the ORSC.
-The ORSC will need to review photos of at least two (2) offspring that he has sired.
+Rams accepted into the Provisional Program will also need to have their offspring reviewed.
+We will need to review photos of at least two (2) offspring that he has sired.
 This can be accomplished by breeding the ram with two (2) ewes or mate him with the same ewe two (2) times.
 Submit these photos when the lambs are nine (9) months of age.
-If the ram's lambs earn a PCoR, then, the ORSC will allow the ram out of the Provisional Program and give him a NABSSAR CoR - making him a member of the Foundation Flock of a particular country.
-Breed the ram to a NABSSAR registered ewe, a ewe already accepted into the Provisional Program, or a registered/unregistered old-world-type Southdown ewe when producing these offspring.
+If the ram's lambs earn a PCoR, then, we will allow the ram out of the Provisional Program and give him a NABSSAR CoR - making him a member of the Foundation Flock of a particular country.
+Breed the ram to a NABSSAR registered ewe, a ewe already in our Provisional Program, or a registered old-world-type Southdown ewe when producing these offspring.
 (In the case of a registered old-world-type Southdown, the Registry papers must be submitted and the sheep's use in the Provisional Program is subject to approval by the NABSSAR.)

 The NABSSAR will utilize the Provisional Program for each country until a sufficient number of sheep are in the Foundation Flock (the number for each country will vary).
 The Provisional Program closes to that country once it has reached that number.
 When a sheep obtains a non-provisional CoR, its offspring will not have to enter the registry via the Provisional Program.

-The ORSC will be evaluating every sheep submitted for acceptance into the Provisional Program.
+We will be evaluating every sheep submitted for acceptance into the Provisional Program.
 The owner of the sheep must be an active NABSSAR member and will need to provide the necessary photographs and documentation.
 Submit the animal's sire and dam's photos for evaluation also.
 On the PCoR, the Registration Number will have a "P" suffix (ex.
 123456 P).
 Before issuance of a non-provisional NABSSAR CoR, the animal must have produced lambs during a two-year period.
-Photographs and documentation of the lambs produced during that time must also be submitted to NABSSAR via the ORSC; meet the NABSSAR breed standard; and have been issued a PCoR.
+Photographs and documentation of the lambs produced during that time must also be submitted to NABSSAR; meet the NABSSAR breed standard; and have been issued a PCoR.
 Meeting these requirements earns the original sheep a NABSSAR CoR.
 Now considered a purebred BABYDOLL Southdown, the sheep will become part of the Foundation Flock of that particular country.

-- The applicant sheep MUST be at least nine (9) months old so the ORSC can estimate adult height using the height photo submitted.
+- The applicant sheep MUST be at least nine (9) months old so we can estimate adult height using the height photo submitted.

 - Fill out the Open Registry Form and Work Order & Fee Schedule Form, then print and mail it in.
 The form is a fillable PDF or you may print it first and fill it out by hand.
 The form must be COMPLETELY filled out.
 Click here for guidance on taking proper pictures and filling out the form.